masterzen/blog/_drafts/designing-a-keyboard-part3.md

 ![Routing columns on back](/images/uploads/2020/05/pcb-route-columns-back.png){: .align-center style="width: 50%"}

-I was forced to use vias to jump other the columns `col1`.
+I was forced to use vias to jump other the column `col1`, because the diodes are on the backside.
 I tried two possibilities, using vias only for the minimal jump or using vias on the pad.
 Notice how both seems inelegant.
 Putting a via on a pad is also [not a good idea](https://electronics.stackexchange.com/questions/39287/vias-directly-on-smd-pads) unless the manufacturer knows how to do plugged vias.
 This can be needed for some high-frequency circuits where the inductance needs to be reduced.
 This isn't the case of this very low speed keyboard, so I'll refrain abusing vias.

 ### Routing matrix columns

 Let's route the columns.
 Start from the top left switch (or any other switch), then activate trace routing by pressing the `x` shortcut.
 Make sure that the `F.Cu` layer is active.
 If it's not the case you can switch from one layer to another by pressing the `v` shortcut.
 Caution: if you press `v` while routing a track, a via will be created.
-To start routing, click on the `GRV` left pad, then move the mouse down toward the `TAB` switch left pad (follow the net yellow highlighted line):
+To start routing, click on the `GRV` left pad, then move the mouse down toward the `TAB` switch left pad (follow the net yellow highlighted line which shows where the net is connected):

 ![Routing first column](/images/uploads/2020/05/pcb-route-first-step.png){: .align-center style="width: 50%"}